Tunis, Faiyum Governorate

-Tunis is a modern-village in the Egyptian oasis of Faiyum Governorate known for its pottery workshops and small art galleries.
+Tunis (تونس) is a modern village in the Faiyum Governorate known for its pottery workshops and small art galleries.

 History

-The village is considered new as it was created in the 1960s by two famous Egyptian poets.
-In the 1980s, Evelyne Porret, a Swiss tourist and later potter fell in love with Egypt and the touristic village, and established a pottery school in it that played a large role in preserving Fayoum's Ancient Egyptian pottery culture.
-The pottery school still exists today.
+The village is new, created in the 1960s by famous Egyptian poet Sayed Hegab as well as writer Abdou Gobeir.
+In the 1980s, Hegab's wife, Evelyne Porret, a Swiss potter, fell in love with Egypt and the touristic village, and established a pottery school in it that played a large role in preserving Faiyum's ancient Egyptian pottery culture.
+The pottery school still exists and remains active today.

 Institutions

 Fayoum Art Center

 Mohamed Abla, an Egyptian artist, founded Fayoum Art Center in 2006.
 It is a non-profit organization which was inspired by the International Summer Academy in Salzburg.
 The Center is dedicated to all the artists around the world.
 It helps artists by giving them studio spaces they need, besides providing them with art libraries and living areas.
 Additionally, the first Caricature Museum in the Middle East was built in the center.
 The museum includes a variety of collection of caricature.